project-codeflare/codeflare-sdk/docs/e2e.md

   kubectl apply --server-side -k "github.com/opendatahub-io/kueue/config/rhoai?ref=dev"
   ```

+If the system you run on contains NVidia GPU then you can enable the GPU support on OpenShift, this will allow you to run also GPU tests.
+To enable GPU on OpenShift follow [these instructions](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/introduction.html).
+Currently the SDK doesn't support tolerations, so e2e tests can't be executed on nodes with taint (i.e. GPU taint).

 - Test Phase:
    - Once we have the codeflare-operator, kuberay-operator and kueue running and ready, we can run the e2e test on the codeflare-sdk repository:
   ```